hl105/portfolio-jlee/docs/blogs/Frontend-beta.md

 Likewise, I want to use a minimal number of fonts, if not only one.
 Gills Sans seems simple and known for its legibility, so I plan to use this one.

 ## GPT USE
 Like for the backend implementation, I used GPT to debug.
-Also, I used it for css a lot, such as adding the vinyl animation.
+Especially, I used it for debugging css, such as adding the vinyl animation.